rkotze/rkotze.github.io/_posts/2019-12-18-jwt-apollo-server-graphql.md

 You can test this out by making a query for the logged-in user via GraphQL Playground client.
 Make a query to login and access the tokens.
 Copy and paste the tokens and set the headers before making the request for a logged-in user.

 This is the **end of part one** and you learned how to make an authenticated backend for front-end (BFF) using <abbr title="JSON Web Tokens">JWT</abbr>.
+Part **two** is here [send JWT tokens from client to GraphQL server](/coding/send-jwt-client-apollo-graphql).

-Please do provide feedback in the comments below for any improvements or found something difficult to follow and I will make the adjustments as soon as possible.
+Add any feedback in the comments below for improvements or found something difficult to follow and I will make the adjustments as soon as possible.